|

 Modern streetcars (like those used in Portland) are

-of the "PCC" type streetcar that was designed in Brooklyn in the 1930s,
+an evolution of the “PCC” type streetcar that was designed in Brooklyn in the 1930s,

-Brooklyn traffic conditions and street layout.
+to meet Brooklyn traffic conditions and street layout.
 Streetcars differ

 from conventional "light rail" in many ways; such as: streetcars are